Although the utmost care was taken in compiling the information on this web page, no rights can be derived from it.

 Which travel restrictions apply to me?

-Strict rules and regulations no longer apply to students travelling to the Netherlands with a valid residence permit or decision letter from Dutch Immigration.
-This situation may change again in the future so please check this link to the website of the Dutch government for the most current information about traveling to the Netherlands.
+Strict rules and regulations no longer apply to students travelling to the Netherlands with a valid residence permit or decision letter from Dutch Immigration, except for students travelling from China.
+Fore more information please check this link to the website of the Dutch government for the most current information about traveling to the Netherlands.